 To calculate your TDS ratio, add all of your monthly debts and divide that figure by your gross monthly income.
 Then multiply that sum by 100 and you’ll have your TDS ratio.

-On this one, you need to fall under 40% in order to properly qualify for a loan.
+What is a good debt service ratio?
+On the total debt service ratio, you need to fall under 40% in order to properly qualify for a loan.

 Again, though, the 30% on GDS and 40% on TDS are just guidelines.
 They don’t mean you already have good credit.
 If you do have a good credit score, you’ll have more chances to be approved for a loan, based on the fact that you haven’t defaulted on any prior loans or credit card debt.